MarkYegon7/Mark-Portfolio/README.md

 # 📖 Mark-Portfolio <a name="about-project"></a>

-Mark-Portfolio is an activity created on the first week to show the knowledge we have grasped
+Mark-Portfolio is an activity created on the first and second week to show the knowledge we have grasped.

 ## 🛠 Built With <a name="built-with"></a>